zackbraksa/personal-website/src/content/posts/05-til-api-gateway-lambda-troubleshooting.md

 Method response body after transformations: [...redacted...]
 ```

-That should tell you if it's a lambda issue or an API Gateway issue.
+That should tell you if it's a Lambda issue or an API Gateway issue.

-If it's a lambda issue, you probably wanna go back to log groups, find the lambda function, and check the log streams there.
+If it's a Lambda issue, you probably want to go back to log groups, find the Lambda function, and check the log streams there.